Netruk44/borg-repository-explorer/readme.md

 Usability and style are rough, but functionally this project is mostly complete.
 The remaining changes are mostly usability-related, and adding support for the upcoming Borg 2.0.

 You can blame the AI's for how it looks, I have no taste for HTML and CSS 😊.
 The poor UX is definitely my fault, though.
+You should expect unexplained waits while things run in the background with no progress indicator whatsoever 😅.

 ### Implemented
 * Browsing for a repository directory.